ceph/ceph/doc/cephadm/troubleshooting.rst

 Listing Daemon Events
 ~~~~~~~~~~~~~~~~~~~~~

-To see the events associated with a certain daemon, run a
+To see the events associated with a certain daemon, run a command of the
-command of the and following form:
+following form:

 .. prompt:: bash #